wengels464/diabetes-model/README.md

 A health system or even insurance company will be able to track population metrics over time and visualize trends.

-Individual patients can understand their risk profile.
+Individual patients can understand their risk profile and screen themselves for chronic conditions.

 Population health managers at an HMO can flag patients likely to develop long-term complications and have them scheduled for screening (A1C).